Fellowship for Research to Advance Global Health & Human Rights

 About the Program

-Two students per year will be selected by the University of Michigan’s Center for Global Health Equity via a competitive review process to work closely with Physicians for Human Rights under the mentorship of Michele Heisler, MD, PHR’s medical director and Kutsche Research Professor of Internal Medicine & Professor of Public Health at the University of Michigan.
-Fellows will co-design a research project aligned with the student’s interests and PHR’s global human rights work, gaining hands-on experience in health and human rights research and advocacy.
+One to two students per year will be selected by the University of Michigan’s Center for Global Health Equity via a competitive review process to work closely on a research project relevant to PHR program areas under the mentorship of Michele Heisler, MD, PHR’s medical director and Kutsche Research Professor of Internal Medicine & Professor of Public Health at the University of Michigan.
+Fellows will co-design a research project aligned both with the student’s interests and PHR’s program areas, gaining hands-on experience in health and human rights research and advocacy.

 How it Works